jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

     Log.e("Load from External Storage error", e.getMessage());
 }
 ```
 For larger or more complex neural networks like Convolutional or Reccurrent Neural Networks, training on the device is not a realistic option as long processing times during network training run the risk of generating an OutOfMemoryError and make for a poor user experience.
-As an alternative, the Neural Network can be built and trained on the desktop and then loaded as a pre-trained model in the application.
+As an alternative, the Neural Network can be trained on the desktop, saved via ModelSerializer, and then loaded as a pre-trained model in the application.
 Using a pre-trained model in you Android application can be achieved with the following steps:
 * Train the yourModel on desktop and save via modelSerializer.
 * Create a raw resource folder in the res directory of the application.
 * Copy yourModel.zip file into the raw folder.
-* Access it from your resources using an inputStream like so:
+* Access it from your resources using an inputStream within a try / catch block.
 ``` java
 try {
 // Load name of model file (yourModel.zip).